DauletBai/qar-mvp/docs/qar-industrial-core.md

 # QAR-Industrial Core Specification (Phase 1)

 This document captures the definition of the “universal industrial computer” we plan to implement on top of QAR-Core.
-It describes the minimum viable product (MVP) for a small, easy-to-program industrial controller module that can be deployed across automotive, mining, energy, and manufacturing verticals.
+It defines the initial industrial baseline for a small, easy-to-program controller module that can be deployed across automotive, mining, energy, and manufacturing verticals.

 ---